MarianIosub/Java-Laboratories/README.md

 # Java

-These problems was resolved for Java practice course from Faculty of Computer Science Iasi (2020/2021).
+These problems were resolved for Java practice course from Faculty of Computer Science Iasi (2020/2021).

 Java tehnologies used: